joinmeow/amazon-cognito-passwordless-auth/client/README.md

   },
   storage: localStorage, // Optional, default to localStorage
   // Whether to use the new GetTokensFromRefreshToken API
-  useGetTokensFromRefreshToken: false, // Default is false });
+  useGetTokensFromRefreshToken: true, // Default is true });
 ```